graceegal/graceegal/README.md

 ## Hey there, I'm Gracee! 🤸‍♀️

 Welcome to my GitHub!
 I am a software engineer who values human connection and relationships, maintaining a people-first approach in everything I do.
 My unique blend of advertising and software engineering experience allows me to create impactful, user-centric applications.
-You can find some of my favorite projects pinned below ⬇

 ### 📟  Some of the tech stack I use (and love) the most: